Every step is still a step. ~ Pamela Piquette

 Executive Director and Co-Founder of Chronic Joy®

-Pamela is a leader and a visionary following God's call to inspire those affected by chronic illness, who believes that every precious life affected by chronic illness is both vital and purposed.
+Pamela, a leader and a visionary following God's call to inspire those affected by chronic illness, mental illness, and chronic pain, believes that every precious life impacted by illness is both vital and purposed.

 #STEPREPPRAY